-- Change health plans. - Re-enroll in the Program following an opt out or waiver of coverage. - → Elect not to participate in the health plan.
-See the 'Opt Out and Waiver of Coverage' section in this chapter for details. - → Add or drop dental coverage (enrollment in the health plan is required if electing the dental coverage). - Add or drop dependent coverage.
+- Change health plans. - Re-enroll in the Program following an opt-out or waiver of coverage. - ◆ Elect not to participate in the health plan.
+See the 'Opt-Out and Waiver of Coverage' section in this chapter for details. - Add or drop dental coverage (enrollment in the health plan is required if electing the dental coverage). - Add or drop dependent coverage.
 Social security numbers are required to add dependent coverage.
 Refer to the 'Dependent Coverage' section for documentation requirements. - Life-eligible annuitants and survivors (see the 'Life Insurance Coverage' section for eligibility criteria) may - add, increase, decrease or terminate Member Optional Life insurance coverage; - add or drop Spouse Life or Child Life coverage.

-An approved evidence of insurability is required to increase or add coverage.
-AD&D and Child Life coverage may be added or dropped at any time without an evidence of insurability application.
-Newly eligible dependents and survivors do not need to provide evidence of insurability approval as long as the coverage is requested within 60 days of initial enrollment.
+An approved statement of health is required to increase or add coverage.
+AD&D and Child Life coverage may be added or dropped at any time without an statement of health application.
+Newly eligible dependents and survivors do not need to provide statement of health approval as long as the coverage is requested within 60 days of initial enrollment.